RALLY: Role-Adaptive LLM-Driven Yoked Navigation for Agentic UAV Swarms: Introduction

 \section{Introduction}

 \IEEEPARstart{N}{owadays}, Unmanned Aerial Vehicles (UAVs) have demonstrated significant potential in multi-agent pursuit-evasion game (e.g., disaster responses \cite{uzakov2020uav}).
 Typically, the UAV swarm shall have the capability to avoid pursuing enemies and environmental obstacles while moving towards multiple target areas in certain formations, which is often known as a Dynamic Swarm coordination with Cooperative Evasion and Formation Coverage (DS-CEFC) task \cite{CIHRL2025}.
+By enabling UAVs to adjust their functions in response to real-time environmental conditions, dynamic role adaptation often leads to optimized coordination, improved task coverage, and enhanced robustness in complex and unpredictable scenarios \cite{Xia2023DynamicRD,Jin2024MultiAgentSL}.
 Nevertheless, the underlying difficulty in coordinating roles and decision-making across multiple agents in swarms poses significant challenges.
 For example, traditional control-based algorithms \cite{vasarhelyi2014outdoor,lizzio2022review} are contingent on fully connected topologies and lack the required adaptability and scalability to large-scale dynamic environments, thus degrading the practicality in the real world \cite{yan2022relative}.
 Meanwhile, despite the incorporation of inter-agent communications \cite{lu_rethinking_2023,lu_selfcritical_2025} and cooperation \cite{sunehag2017value,das2020tarmac}, it still remains inevitable for decentralized Multi-Agent Reinforcement Learning (MARL) to yield conflicting roles and decisions \cite{tan1993multi,oroojlooy2023review}.
-Given the inherent semantic reasoning capabilities and pretrained experience of LLM \cite{xi2023rise,javaid2024large}, they offer a promising alternative to mitigate the critical issues of conflicting roles and inconsistent decision-making that plague purely MARL-based approaches.
+Given the inherent semantic reasoning capabilities and pretrained experience of Large Language Models (LLMs) \cite{xi2023rise,javaid2024large}, they offer a promising alternative to mitigate the critical issues of conflicting roles and inconsistent decision-making that plague purely MARL-based approaches.